Vehicular automation: Road traffic vehicles

 Ground vehicles employing automation and teleoperation include shipyard gantries, mining trucks, bomb-disposal robots, robotic insects, and driverless tractors.

-There are a lot of autonomous and semi-autonomous ground vehicles being made for the purpose of transporting passengers.
+There are many autonomous and semi-autonomous ground vehicles being made for the purpose of transporting passengers.
 One such example is the free-ranging on grid (FROG) technology which consists of autonomous vehicles, a magnetic track and a supervisory system.
 The FROG system is deployed for industrial purposes in factory sites and has been in use since 1999 on the ParkShuttle, a PRT-style public transport system in the city of Capelle aan den IJssel to connect the Rivium business park with the neighboring city of Rotterdam (where the route terminates at the Kralingse Zoom metro station).
 The system experienced a crash in 2005 that proved to be caused by a human error.

 Applications for automation in ground vehicles include the following: